ucsb-cs156/ucsb-cs156.github.io/topics/testing/testing_integration_e2e_tests.md

 }
 ```

-This is the core of what allows us to use Playwright in our end-to-end tests...
+This is the core of what allows us to use Playwright in our end-to-end tests.

+`@Value(${app.playwright.headless:true}")` allows us to decide wether to run 'headless' or 'not headless' through and environment variable.
+The default value is true.

+The `setup()` function launches a Chromium browser with the headless option determined by the environment variable.
+Using the browser we can create a page from its context.
+The `@BeforeEach` annotation basically instructs the program to run this function before every test.

+In `teardown()` we just ensures that we close the browser after each test.

 ## Wiremock